The wonders of the highlands by campervan

 Day 1 - Edinburgh or Glasgow

 Departure of your flight to Scotland!
 Fàilte gu Alba!
 This first sentence in Gaelic makes you rub your head: it has nothing to do with our good old “Welcome to Scotland! ».
 Get ready, the change of scenery is also in the language of our Scottish friends, and you’ll have the opportunity to hear it as soon as you get off the plane.
-Once you arrive at the airport, go to the van rental company.
-You will be given a full briefing on the camping equipment available and the technical aspects of your van before you make your first refuelling.
+Once you arrive at the airport, your campervan will be waiting for you.
 Then your journey starts : Pitlochry (133 km from Glasgow or 114 km from Edinburgh)!
 In the area of Perthshire, the charming town of Pitlochry offers you the imagination and magic that make Scotland such a special place.
 Depending on your arrival time, you have the possibility to go to the Killicrankie Visitors Centre, a nest of information on the eponymous battle, but also on the geology, history, fauna and flora of the region.
 It’s a great place to start off with!
-For the first two nights, you can choose between sleeping in a fully equipped campsite or sleeping in a wilderness campsite on the Ben Vrackie hill.
+For the first two nights, you will staying around the lovely village of Potlochry

 Day 2 - Pitlochry